Measurement Guide

 Vehicle Wrap Square Footage Calculator: Measure Any Vehicle

 Square footage is the foundation of every wrap quote.
 Get it wrong and your material order is off, your pricing is off, and your margins take the hit.
-This guide walks through how to measure any vehicle accurately, what typical square footage looks like across vehicle categories, and how that number connects directly to your wrap cost.
+You'll learn how to measure any vehicle accurately, what typical square footage looks like across vehicle categories, and how that number connects to your wrap cost.

 Why Square Footage Matters for Vehicle Wraps

-Underestimating square footage is the more common mistake, and it's the more expensive one.
-You order short, run out of material mid-install, and either have to stop the job or pay rush shipping for more vinyl.
-Neither option is good.
-Overestimating wastes material and inflates your quote unnecessarily, which can cost you the job.
+Underestimating square footage is the more common mistake, and the more expensive one.
+You order short, run out of material mid-install, and either stop the job or pay rush shipping for more vinyl.
+Overestimating wastes material and inflates your quote, which can cost you the job.

-The challenge is that vehicles vary enormously.
+Vehicles vary enormously.
 A compact sedan and a full-size cargo van are both "vehicles," but one might need 160 square feet of vinyl and the other might need 380.
-Even within the same model, different configurations matter.
-A crew cab pickup with a long bed has significantly more surface area than a standard cab short bed version of the same truck.
+Even within the same model, configurations matter.
+A crew cab pickup with a long bed has more surface area than a standard cab short bed version of the same truck.

 Accurate square footage is also the reason two shops can quote the same job at very different prices.
 One shop is working from real measurements.
 The other is guessing from memory.
 The shop with accurate data wins on both ends: they don't leave money on the table, and they don't lose jobs by overquoting.